capndesign/Blog-Shortcuts/README.md

 ### Some usage notes

-* Don't use 'g'.
+* Don't use `g`.
 I've reserved that for go-to commands.
 * As such, the "go to tag" command is hard-coded to `g then t`.
-* The "go to post" command is a bit customized for me.
-It definitely works, but it's not as automatic as I'd like.
+* You could make the shortcuts the same for navigating between permalinks or through a list of posts.
+Otherwise, you really shouldn't use the same shortcut twice.

 ## Available Shortcuts